xtsea/akenox-net/README.md

-# AkenoX API (ASP.NET Core)
+# AkenoX NET API (ASP.NET Core)

-AkenoX API is a high-performance web API built with **ASP.NET Core**.
+AkenoX NET API is a high-performance web API built with **ASP.NET Core**.
 It provides ultra-fast responses, making it ideal for high-load applications.

 ## 🚀 Features